 Unfortunately, the abilities of particular interest end here as Master of Destiny needs to use an awful high amount of dice to pump the Tzaangor abilities up to 6 and the Guided abilities are really situational.

 And the Triple value has to be high (at least a 5) to do statistical more damage of Uttered Words against Toughness 4 or greater.
 Against low Toughness is however much more efficient.

-Guided by the Future requires a Quad because it does not have any range limitations and up to 7 damage on a 20” range is indeed quite powerful.
+Guided by the Future requires a Triple because it does not have any range limitations and up to 8/11 damage on a 20” range is indeed quite powerful.

 However, you have to rush to activate before your target or you will not be able to use the ability.
 In melee it has the same considerations as Guided by the Past where Uttered Words can statistically do more damage on a lower ability score.

-And this leaves us with the last ability, the Vulcarch.
+And this leaves us with the last ability of the normal fighters: the Vulcarch.

 If you failed an attack and you are worried your enemy will eventually disengage and run to take an objective, you can prevent it with the Vulcarch for a Double.
-Or force them to attack an Acolyte to change position.
+Or force them to kill whatever they are engaged with before changing position.

 It can be really situational and most of the time you have enough range to dispose of your targets but considering this Acolyte is the cheapest unit in the warband it’s a useful addition.

 Of the leaders, another ability noteworthy of mention is Lord of Fate of the Fatemaster, that increases of 1 the melee attacks of all friendly fighters within 9″.
 Further buffed with Utter Words and while hoping Tzeentch smiles on your dice, you can be in for a sweet treat.